 Earth Notes: Radbot: Origin Myth: 5

-If you need to crowdfund then you probably don't have money burning a hole in your pocket, so how do you create the necessary materials for a crowdfunding campaign such as the main video and its fleet of videolets for social channels?
-Because video fixes everything, yes?
+If you need to crowdfund then you don't have money burning a hole in your pocket.
+So how can you create materials for your campaign?

-Another is to hire students and (paid) interns, etc, to keep costs down, and manage slightly harder.
+Another is to hire students and (paid) interns.
+Again, keep costs down.
+Then manage slightly harder.

 Confused?
 You will be!